Messaging MCP Servers: Overview, Real-Time Use Cases, and Agent Execution

 - Circle.so

-Several providers overlap categories (e.g., Teams also in Calendar & Meetings; Intercom also in Ticketing), but Messaging operations are consistently modeled within the Messaging category.
+Some providers appear in multiple categories (for example, Teams also supports Calendar; Intercom also appears in Ticketing), but Messaging operations are modeled within the Messaging category.

 Messaging MCP Tool Surface